lambdaclass/concrete/ROADMAP.md

 ### Task R-0150

-**Objective:** Instrument the flagships with PROOF-EFFORT TELEMETRY before investing in automation, so the external-validation gate's "was the proof discipline worth the cost?" question has data instead of anecdotes: per proved function, record Lean proof lines, tactic depth, solver/`bv_decide` time, and the source complexity it covers (loops, branches, width casts).
-Publish a small baseline table for hmac_sha256/constant_time_tag and refresh it per flagship.
+**Objective:** Instrument the flagships with PROOF-EFFORT AND COVERAGE TELEMETRY before investing in automation, so the external-validation gate's “was the proof discipline worth the cost?” question has data instead of anecdotes.

+Measure both sides of the investment:

+- **cost:** per proved function, Lean proof lines, tactic depth, solver/`bv_decide` time, replay time, and the source complexity covered (loops, branches, width casts); and
+- **coverage:** the fraction of the existing eligibility report's pure-Core denominator closed without a hand-written Lean bridge, classified by obligation class, discharge route (`structural`, `omega`, `bv_decide`, linked Lean, or unsupported), and stable blocker reason, including the share blocked by absent operational or fixed-width semantics.

+Never invent a telemetry-only definition of “eligible”; use the compiler's canonical eligibility facts so the denominator cannot be improved by excluding hard cases.
+Seed the coverage side from R-0004's honest post-migration baseline.
+Publish a small table for hmac_sha256/constant_time_tag, refresh it per flagship and release, and retain comparable history rather than replacing the previous number.
+R-0438's generated claim records eventually own the durable trend; this task owns the measurement definition and initial series.
+The result may justify changing the later R-0169/R-0170 investment, but it must not move automation ahead of proof-subject identity, exact semantic coverage, or the R-0137 external-user trial.
 Cheap to collect now; impossible to reconstruct later.

 ### Task R-0151